Signatures of human-like processing in Transformer forward passes: Investigating cognitive processing strategies in a forward pass

-We first need to define a notion of ``processing effort'' within a Transformer model.
-The underlying intuition is that there can be different ``amounts'' of computation involved in mapping from an input to an output, even though the model contains a fixed number of layers \citep{belrose2023eliciting, brinkmann-etal-2024-mechanistic, dehghani_universal_2019}.
-Indeed, this intuition has motivated several successful ``early exit'' techniques, designed to reduce compute costs at inference time \citep{GevaCaciularu2022:Transformer-Fee,schuster2022confident}.
+We now turn to our main experiments investigating processing dynamics in Transformer models.
+The underlying intuition is that there can be different ``amounts'' of computation involved in mapping from an input to an output, even though the model contains a fixed number of layers \citep{dehghani_universal_2019, belrose_eliciting_2023, brinkmann-etal-2024-mechanistic, lepori_racing_2025}.
 One natural way to measure processing effort is to measure how the output token distribution changes throughout the layers of the model.
-For example, if a model is confident in the correct response to a stimulus in early layers, then that stimulus requires fairly little effort.
+For example, if a model is confident in the correct response to a stimulus in early layers, then that stimulus requires fairly little effort \citep{baldock2021deep}.
+Indeed, this intuition has motivated ``early exit'' techniques, designed to reduce compute costs at inference time \citep{GevaCaciularu2022:Transformer-Fee,schuster2022confident}.

-\subsection{Preliminaries}
+\paragraph{Preliminaries.}

-We begin by defining some basic notation before introducing some candidate metrics of ``LM-processing difficulty'' in detail.
+We begin by defining some basic notation.
 To analyze layer-wise dynamics, we read out a probability distribution over the next token from each intermediate hidden layer using the logit lens method \citep{nostalgebraist2020}.
-Let $L$ be the number of layers in the model, let $W_U \in \mathbb{R}^{d \times |\vocab|}$ be the unembedding matrix that maps from the final hidden layer to output logits, where $d$ is the hidden layer dimension and \vocab is the model's vocabulary, and let \texttt{Norm} be the final layer-normalization mapping applied before submitting to the unembedding matrix.
-We apply the vocabulary projection $W_U$ to the hidden representation $\hiddenlayer_{\layer,i}$ at layer $\ell\in\{1,2,\dots,L\}$ and token index $i$ (conditioned on all previous tokens $t_1, t_2, \dots, t_{i-1}$) to obtain a vector in $\mathbb{R}^{|\vocab|}$ of unnormalized logits over \vocab:

-We obtain the probability of a token $t_i$ at the $\layer$\textsuperscript{th} hidden layer after normalizing the logits:
+Let $L$ be the number of layers in the model; let $W_U \in \mathbb{R}^{d \times |\vocab|}$ be the unembedding matrix that maps from the final hidden layer to output logits, where $d$ is the hidden layer dimension and \vocab is the model's vocabulary; and let \textsc{Norm} be the final layer-normalization mapping applied before submitting to the unembedding matrix.
+We apply the vocabulary projection $W_U$ to the hidden representation $\hiddenlayer_{\layer,i}$ at layer $\ell\in\{1,2,\dots,L\}$ and token index $i$ (conditioned on all previous tokens $t_1, t_2, \dots, t_{i-1}$) to obtain a vector in $\mathbb{R}^{|\vocab|}$ of unnormalized logits over \vocab.
+Finally, we obtain the probability of a token $t_i$ at the $\layer$\textsuperscript{th} hidden layer after normalizing the logits:

-When $\layer = L$, this is equivalent to the final output probability of the model under the usual pure-decoding strategy.
+When $\layer = L$, \Cref{eq:prob-token} gives the final output probability of the model under normal decoding.

-Finally, we will write the following to denote the logit associated with a particular token $v \in \vocab$ at layer $\hiddenlayer_\layer$, conditioned on context \context, which is itself a sequence of tokens: